shanilevy/gradle-bintray-plugin/README.md

 The Configurations or Publications should be added to the Gradle script, outside of the bintray closure.
 They should however be referenced from inside the bintray closure.

+A [Configuration] represents a group of artifacts and their dependencies

 A [MavenPublication](https://docs.gradle.org/current/dsl/org.gradle.api.publish.maven.MavenPublication.html) is the representation of how Gradle should publish something in Maven format.

+A [Configuration](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) represents a group of artifacts and their dependencies.

 * Please advise that this is currently working **only** with Maven Publications.